zendframework/zf2-documentation/docs/languages/en/modules/zend.event-manager.event-manager.rst

    // reading: bar called on Foo, using params {"baz" : "baz", "bat" : "bat"}"

 Note that the second argument to ``attach()`` is any valid callback; an anonymous function is shown in the example in order to keep the example self-contained.

 However, you could also utilize a valid function name, a functor, a string referencing a static method, or an array callback with a named static method or instance method.
 Again, any PHP callback is valid.

 Sometimes you may want to specify listeners without yet having an object instance of the class composing an ``EventManager``.
-Zend Framework enables this through the concept of a ``SharedEventCollection``.
+Zend Framework enables this through the concept of a ``SharedEventManager``.

-Simply put, you can inject individual ``EventManager`` instances with a well-known ``SharedEventCollection``, and the ``EventManager`` instance will query it for additional listeners.
+Simply put, you can inject individual ``EventManager`` instances with a well-known ``SharedEventManager``, and the ``EventManager`` instance will query it for additional listeners.

-Listeners attach to a ``SharedEventCollection`` in roughly the same way they do to normal event managers; the call to ``attach`` is identical to the ``EventManager``, but expects an additional parameter at the beginning: a named instance.
+Listeners attach to a ``SharedEventManager`` in roughly the same way they do to normal event managers; the call to ``attach`` is identical to the ``EventManager``, but expects an additional parameter at the beginning: a named instance.

 Remember the example of composing an ``EventManager``, how we passed it ``__CLASS__``?
-That value, or any strings you provide in an array to the constructor, may be used to identify an instance when using a ``SharedEventCollection``.
+That value, or any strings you provide in an array to the constructor, may be used to identify an instance when using a ``SharedEventManager``.

 As an example, assuming we have a ``SharedEventManager`` instance that we know has been injected in our ``EventManager`` instances (for instance, via dependency injection), we could change the above example to attach via the shared collection:

 .. code-block:: php
    :linenos: